 • A consensus statement from the American Psychiatric Association highlighted that the available data for ketamine in MDD and TRD is lacking, with trials that have relatively small sample sizes and limited data on longer-term efficacy and safety.9

-• An FDA alert to healthcare professionals in February 2022 about compounded IN ketamine emphasizes that the drug is not the same as the Food and Drug Administration (FDA)-approved SPRAVATO nasal spray.10
+• A Food and Drug Administration (FDA) alert to healthcare professionals in February 2022 about compounded IN ketamine emphasizes that the drug is not the same as the FDA-approved SPRAVATO nasal spray.10

 • Compounded IN ketamine is not FDA approved and there is no data to support dosing conversion between this drug and SPRAVATO.
 The benefit-risk profile for SPRAVATO has been established while the benefit-risk profile for compounded ketamine nasal spray has not.
 Compounded drugs should only be used in patients whose medical needs cannot be met by an FDA-approved drug.